Bayern Munich Vs Real Madrid [4-3] – Champions League 2025/2026: Why Vincent Kompany Tactics Progressed – Tactical Analysis

-The Bavarians won 4-3 (6-4 on aggregate) in a dramatic contest which saw an early mistake from Manuel Neuer kickstart the scoring, as Madrid led 3-2 at half-time.
+The Bavarians won 4-3 (6-4 on aggregate) in a dramatic contest that saw an early mistake by Manuel Neuer kick-start the scoring, with Madrid leading 3-2 at half-time.

-The second half saw Vincent Kompany tactics in full control as Bayern Munich style of play grabbed two late goals to seal their semi-final spot in style.
+The second half saw Vincent Kompany tactics in full control as Bayern Munich style of play grabbed two late goals to seal their ticket to a Champions League semi-final vs PSG.

-In this tactical analysis, we aim to highlight how both halves played out from Bayern Munich’s perspective, as well as their strengths and areas of struggle.
+In this Bayern Munich Vs Real Madrid tactical analysis, we aim to highlight how both halves played out from Bayern Munich’s perspective, as well as their strengths and areas of struggle.

 Bayern Munich Vs Real Madrid Lineups & Formations